Foodborne and Gastorintestinal Illness

 .
 The first Ebolavirus species was discovered in 1976 in what is now the Democratic Republic of the Congo near the Ebola River.
 Since then, outbreaks have appeared sporadically.

-The current Ebola outbreak is centered on four countires in West Africa: Liberia, Guinea, Sierra Leone,and Nigeria although there is the potential for further spread to neighboring African countires.
-Ebola does not pose a significant risk to the U.S. public.
+The Ebola outbreak is currently centered on three countires in West Africa: Liberia, Guinea, and Sierra Leone (Nigeria and Senegal have not reported any cases since Sept.
+5 and Aug.
+29 respectively) although there is the potential for further spread to neighboring African countires.

 North Dakota Ebola Hemorrhagic Fever Data